bholloway/resolve-url-loader/readme.md

 Where `...` is a hash of any of the following options.

-* `absolute` Forces the url() to be resolved to an absolute path.
-This is considered [bad practice](http://webpack.github.io/docs/how-to-write-a-loader.html#should-not-embed-absolute-paths) so only do it if you know what you are doing.

 * `sourceMap` Generate a source-map.

 * `silent` Do not display warnings on CSS syntax or source-map error.